Through Grit and Grime in Thessaloniki with Kids

 DOWNTOWN DINING, SWEETS & TREATS WITH KIDS

-Epicurean center Thessaloniki may be, but the conventional wisdom of restaurant guides is often out of touch with our dining scene with children.
+Epicurean center Thessaloniki may be, but the conventional wisdom of restaurant guides is mostly out of touch with our dining scene with children.
 Avoiding tavernas spilling into pavements next to busy streets, and purveyors of deconstructed flavour bombs, where are the child-friendly hangouts we frequent instead?

 Ladadika dining district, Thessaloniki

-A bevy of dining options at Ladadika
+A bevy of dining options at Ladadika.

 Close to the White Tower is The Greek – our recommended starting (or ending) point for an itinerary incorporating the New Waterfront walk.
 A down-to-earth eatery that sits in an intersection with tables spilling into a spacious sidewalk, there’s a feeling of space here that escapes most restaurants packed into narrow city streets.
 Serving a spread of traditional meze favourites (including seafood options), taverna child staples like bifteki (beef burgers) with fries, zucchini fries, calamari, and shrimp pasta are also on the menu.